GigMate/our_repository/TASK_1_EMAIL_CONFIRMATION_SETUP.md

    Body:
    Hi {{ .Name }},

-   Welcome to GigMate!
+   Welcome to GigMate - Empowering live music communities, one gig at a time.

    Please confirm your email address by clicking the button below:

    {{ .ConfirmationURL }}